+Role of methylation haplotype blocks in formation of specifically methylated regions

 To identify specifically methylated regions from a diverse set of samples, we incorporated several ideas that were previously applied to DNA methylation and genes expression analyses.
 These approaches include local linear smoothing of methylation frequencies [PMID 23034175], dispersion modeling [PMID 26780092], Hidden Markov Model segmentation of methylomes [PMID 23995138], and categorizing methylation specificity with Shannon entropy [PMID: 23925113, PMID 23995138, PMC2759137].
 Briefly, segmentation was performed on the methylome using a five states Hidden Markov Model on each individual site’s estimate of dispersion across all samples.
 Each resulting segment belongs to a dispersion state, with higher dispersion states tending to have higher average dispersion scores and lower entropy scores for the segment-wide methylation levels for samples with minimum 20X depth of coverage (Supp.
 Figure 1a-b).

 A normalized Shannon entropy cutoff of 0.87 bit was applied for high specificity regions and a robust AIC-based outlier detection method [PMC2759137] identified 249,264 segments as loss of methylation DMRs (- methyl DMRs) and 27,957 segments as gain of methylation DMRs (+methyl DMRs).
 Segments with less than 0.1 maximum absolute difference (Supp.
 Figure 1c) were classified as either low methylation segments (n = 67,928, average methylation < 0.50) or high methylation segments (n = 1,949, average methylation ≥ 0.50).
 Segments which did not meet the entropy cutoff but have greater than 0.1 maximum absolute difference were considered a fuzzy methylation segment (n=1,908,956, median average methylation = 0.82).
 In total, ~ 3.2 million autosomal CpGs were part of a gain or loss DMR (~13 % of covered CpGs).
 The distributions of these segments in previously characterized genomic regions are shown in Figure 2a.
 Both sets of DMRs are neither fully methylated nor unmethylated in the outlying sample, but tend to be either fully methylated or unmethylated in the majority of samples (Figure 1b-c).
 An example for each of the two categories of DMRs is shown for the ZNF236 locus and the SETBP1 locus (Figure 1d-e).